Ada-Developers-Academy/core-capstone/overview/overview.md

  - Optional: Exciting or interesting technologies you used, and/or Future enhancements

-Presentation link is due [here](https://docs.google.com/spreadsheets/d/1kdTl16bP9Gw3Tzfnk2v4QqhV3jEC4ynZJePc200uUl8/edit#gid=0) by Thursday, July 29, at 5 PM PST.
+Presentation link is due [here](https://docs.google.com/spreadsheets/d/1meAI2m4pr5el0-2E1jLphK-qbFduhO940llDx-2tsD4/edit?usp=sharing) by Thursday, July 29, at 5 PM PDT.
 *This is only if you are choosing the format of a fully recorded presentation.
 If you are doing a live presentation, please sign off on the spreadsheet.